jayfunc/BetterLyrics/README.md

     - Please be sure that your Netease Cloud Music is at version 3.1.4
     - Install the [BetterNCM plugin](https://microblock.cc/betterncm) first
     - After that, install the InfLink plugin in PluginMarket.
-After the installation is complete, please restart NetEase Cloud Music.
+After the installation is complete, please restart 网易云音乐.
 At this point, all preparatory operations have been completed.
 Enjoy it!
     - ⚠️ Please note that there are issues with the timeline due to a plugin issue

     </details>